BurksEngineering/TcMatrix/README.md

 It is most useful when someone doesn't trust dynamically allocated memory, but also doesn't want to make multiple size-specific custom derived FBs just to set up a single complex matrix operation.

 * __Init(R,C,pD)__ : Must be called in order to setup the matrix (it will be empty until this method is called).

+#### Array2DStaticMatrix Class

+This simple concrete derivative of the StaticMatrix class uses an external *2D ARRAY OF LREAL* as the memory source for the matrix data.
+It is most useful when someone is already interfacing with data in a native 2D array, but wants to quickly utilize some matrix functions.

+* To set up the matrix, the main FB must be called with the __Data__ parameter pointing at the external 2D array of LREAL that will be treated like a matrix.

 ---
 **WARNING**